 While many exciting announcements have been made in the field of bio-batteries, it may be some time before we see them replacing nickel-cadmium, lithium-ion or the several other types of traditional batteries.
 Even so, the small, flexible, long-lasting and environmentally friendly battery technologies discussed here show the great possibilities researchers see in bio-batteries, especially for the field of medicine.
 With that in mind, scientists seem to be exploring every possible option in bio-battery and fuel-cell technology: One research team even devised a fuel cell that ran off of gin and vodka.

-For more information about bio-batteries and other related topics, including some of the many types of batteries, please check out the links on the next page.
+For more information about bio-batteries and other related topics, including some of the many types of batteries, please check out the links below.

 Related HowStuffWorks Articles

 - "Beyond Batteries: Storing Power in a Sheet of Paper."
 Rensselaer Polytechnic Institute.
 Aug.
 13, 2007. http://news.rpi.edu/update.do?artcenterkey=2280